dell/csm-docs/content/docs/replication/deployment/powerscale.md

 (using a single storage class configuration) in one command.

 To create storage classes with `repctl` you need to fill up the config with necessary information.
-You can find an example in `repctl/examples/powerscale_example_values.yaml`, copy it, and modify it to your needs.
+You can find an example [here](https://github.com/dell/csm-replication/blob/main/repctl/examples/powerscale_example_values.yaml), copy it, and modify it to your needs.

 If you open this example you can see a lot of similar fields and parameters you can modify in the storage class.